Huessenbergnetz/Framrekkari/README.md

 Framrekkari
 ===========

-Transifex client for Jolla's Sailfish OS
+Framrekkari (old high german for translator) is a Transifex client for Jolla's Sailfish OS.